- Dates and Pregnancy

 Dates are highly recommended for pregnant women as they can reduce the risk of anaemia, help cope with morning sickness, regulate blood pressure and blood sugar levels, get rid of toxins, boost immunity, and maintain healthy calcium content in the body.
 Dates are loaded with different nutrients that can help pregnant women immensely.
 Here are some of them:

-Everyone knows that pregnant women require more iron than others – dates are enriched with iron and can help keep anaemia at bay by ensuring that your blood has a healthy haemoglobin count.
+Iron: Everyone knows that pregnant women require more iron than others – dates are enriched with iron and can help keep anaemia at bay by ensuring that your blood has a healthy haemoglobin count.
 Iron helps the various metabolic processes in your body and boosts both your and your baby’s immune system.

-Folic acid is one of the most important nutrients that you will need to consume during pregnancy.
+- Folate: Folic acid is one of the most important nutrients that you will need to consume during pregnancy.
 It prevents brain and spinal cord birth defects in babies.

-Vitamin K helps in the clotting of blood.
+- Vitamin K: Vitamin K helps in the clotting of blood.
 It also helps in the development of your baby’s bone structure, and dates are among the best sources of this vitamin.
 A deficiency in vitamin K can be harmful to your baby’s health.
 By eating dates, you can compensate for this deficiency if you’re facing it.

-Constipation is common during pregnancy – you can prevent it by eating dates.
+- Fibre: Constipation is common during pregnancy – you can prevent it by eating dates.
 Dates offer high fibre content, so you can digest them easily.
 Dates also reduce the level of bad cholesterol in the body.
-Eating dates will make your tummy feel full, and this, in turn, will help maintain a healthy body weight – something which is crucial during pregnancy.
+Eating dates will make your tummy feel full, and this, in turn, will help maintain healthy body weight – something which is crucial during pregnancy.

-Potassium aids in maintaining the salt balance and blood pressure in the body.
+- Potassium: Potassium aids in maintaining the salt balance and blood pressure in the body.
 Muscle cramps are common during pregnancy – you can prevent them by ensuring that your body has sufficient levels of potassium.
 Deficiency of this nutrient can lead to kidney problems.

-As mentioned above, dates contain fructose which ensures that your energy levels are always high.
+- Fructose: As mentioned above, dates contain fructose which ensures that your energy levels are always high.
 It is important to be high on energy during pregnancy for your body to be able to cope with the changes you face.
 Eating dates offers instant energy.

-You will need more calories at this stage, so eat a couple of dates whenever you are hungry as this fruit is a source of good sugar and offers you much-needed calories without drastically affecting your weight.
+- Sugar: You will need more calories at this stage, so eat a couple of dates whenever you are hungry as this fruit is a source of good sugar and offers you much-needed calories without drastically affecting your weight.

-Your baby needs magnesium for bone and teeth formation.
+- Magnesium: Your baby needs magnesium for bone and teeth formation.
 It helps in regulating your blood sugar and blood pressure levels as well.

-Best Benefits of Eating Dates During Pregnancy
+Benefits of Eating Dates During Pregnancy

 Here are some of the advantages of eating dates when pregnant: